-When you hear Virtual Reality (VR) do you think gaming somewhat instantly? if you do, you are not alone.
+When you hear Virtual Reality Prototyping, do you think gaming somewhat instantly? if you do, you are not alone.
 But the reality of VR is that there are many other applications for this technology in many industries, not just gaming.
 From shopping to marketing, training and communication, collaboration and more.
-Here at SGW Designworks, one of our TOP priorities to our clients, is to deliver on the promise to reduce development risk to their products and increase the chances of commercial success.
+One of our TOP priorities to our clients, is to deliver on the promise to reduce development risk to their products and increase the chances of commercial success.
 So, how does VR help us deliver on that promise?
 First, we would need to talk about the “challenges” product development faced two decades ago.

 In other words, developing a product from concept through to launch was expensive, very time consuming and came with a high-level of risk.
 Still wondering how a Virtual Reality prototyping is helping us fulfill our promise?
 Fast forward to five years ago, and things had changed a bit.
 Technological advances had changed how hardware development works –at least for those businesses willing to embrace new approaches.
 3D printers, small CNC machines, and advanced 3D modeling software had all become cost-effective enough even for small businesses to embrace.
 At the same time, books like The Lean Startup by Eric Ries defined more effective ways to think about product development.
 The focus had clearly shifted to rapid cycles of learning or fast development iterations.